SlicerIGT/SlicerMarkupsToModel/README.md

 The two radio buttons along the top indicate whether the model should be a **closed surface** or a **curve**.

 The **Input Node** is used to store input points for the model.
-There is an option to create a new Markup Fiducials from the drop-down selector.
-Fiducial markups can be added or deleted using buttons beside the selector. (*Note that advanced users can also take as input a "Model" and work with points from polygonal data).
+There is an option to create a new Markups Point List from the drop-down selector.
+A Markups Point List can be added or deleted using buttons beside the selector. (*Note that advanced users can also take as input a "Model" and work with points from polygonal data).

 The **Output Model Node** stores the model created by this module.